 Set user capacity below the “breaking point” in terms of damage to ORVs.
 As discussed above, many ORV are not adequately monitored so triggers will not be recognized.

 Thank you for considering our comments in this highly important CRMP which will affect the Flathead WSR System for decades to come.
 We all cherish our national forests and national park systems and their wealth of ORVs.
 We look forward to a stronger, more robust collaboration between the agencies, private organizations and public as we care for our public lands.

-Sincerely,
+Sincerely, Lisa Jones

-Flannery Coats Freund, President

-Suzanne Hildner, Secretary

-North Fork Preservation Association

-P.O.
-Box 1602

-Columbia Falls, MT 59912

-Enclosures:

-Biologist Letter

-NPCA/NFPA Letter